The Last Spritz

 MontblancEDP

-Explorer was built to capture the pineapple-bergamot-woody DNA that made Creed Aventus famous, and it gets there about 80–85% of the way.
+Explorer was built to capture the pineapple-bergamot-woody DNA that made Creed Aventus famous, and it lands most of the way there.
 The vetiver base swaps Aventus's birch smoke for something earthier and more approachable, but the fresh-citrus opening and the warm dry-down share clear DNA.
-At $50–75, it's the most convincing Aventus alternative in the designer tier.
+FragranceNet has the 3.3oz around $90 — Amazon's listing is currently inflated past $115, which is why the buy-link below points to FragranceNet.

 Born in Roma